danReynolds/endless/README.md

       home: Scaffold(
         appBar: AppBar(title: Text('Endless stream list view')),
         body: EndlessStreamListView<String>(
-          // An async function that returns a list of items to be added to the scroll view.
-When you scroll past the configurable
-          // `extentAfterFactor` it calls `loadMore` to get more items.
+          // A function called when you scroll past the configurable `extentAfterFactor` to tell the stream to add more items.
           loadMore: () => {...},
           // Items emitted on the stream are added to the scroll view.
 The scroll view knows to not try and fetch any more items
           // once the stream has completed.